img

 Namaste!
 A warm welcome to trekkers from all over the world.
 We invite you to discover the land of the Himalayas - a true paradise for those who love high-altitude adventure, untouched nature, and the serene mountain environment.

-About the Adventure Trekking: Nepal offers some of the most spectacular trekking experiences on earth, with many routes reaching elevations above 5,000m and crossing challenging high-mountain passes.
+Nepal offers some of the most spectacular trekking experiences on earth, with many routes reaching elevations above 5,000m and crossing challenging high-mountain passes.

 Please note that these adventure treks are located in completely remote regions.
 Some journeys take over three weeks to complete, passing through rugged wilderness where there are no local lodges or teahouses.
 For these Adventure Treks, we operate fully self-sufficient camps to ensure you can experience the "real" Himalaya in total immersion.